kstenerud/ubuntu-dev-installer/README.md

 #### Install Host Software

 Note: I'm installing GUI components (-g), but they won't be usable unless your host has a desktop environment set up.
+If your host doesn't have a GUI set up, just use console install (-c).

     git clone https://github.com/kstenerud/ubuntu-dev-installer.git
     useradd --create-home --shell /bin/bash --user-group karl